-If you guessed Dan Fellow, than give yourself a pat on the back, because you would be spot on!
+If you guessed Dan Fellow, then give yourself a pat on the back, because you would be spot on!
 Dan takes great photos, and he loves to promote all the “super people” he meets around Tasmania… but he doesn’t have much to say.
 Well, in written form, anyway!
 As we’ve done in the past, we’ve taken his images and made a slideshow of Hatchers Manor for the Think Tasmania YouTube Channel…

 We also posted one of Dan’s photos from Hatchers Manor on our Facebook page yesterday.
 From the comments, it’s quite clear that lots of people would recommend the family-friendly holiday accommodation in Richmond.
 And as it turns out, good friends of ours stayed there during their own Tasmanian tour, and were happy to share their thoughts and photos with us about the experience.

 by Helen & Gino Melino